-- (a) This process begins with a visit by the Principal and/or other members of staff to all feeder schools.
+- (a) This process begins with a visit by the principal and/or other members of staff to all feeder schools.
 Primary schools are informed of our Open Evening which occurs each year.
 On the Open Evening, the Special Educational Needs Co-ordinator is available to consult with parents/guardians and to advise of the school provision.
-Parents/guardians of a student with special educational needs are advised to present documentation once enrolment is confirmed to ease the transition process.
+Parents/guardians of a student with special needs are advised to present documentation once enrolment is confirmed to ease the transition process.
 Transition visits are arranged for some students, where appropriate, to allow incoming students experience the school environment at an early stage.
-The Learning support Co-ordinator makes contact with 6th class teachers from relevant feeder schools. - (b) There is one ASD class located in the school.
-Numbers in the class vary but the maximum number of places is six.
-Placement in this class is dependent on application by the parent followed by supporting evidence of the child's suitability from a psychologist/ psychiatrist.
-Detailed assessments of need as well as a clear letter of recommendation for an autism specific class is are required before students are offered a place.
-Based on this identification process, school management may need to request the NCSE/DES to provide additional resources such as special needs assistants and specialised equipment, to enable the school to discharge its duty adequately.
+The Learning Support Co-ordinator (SENCO) talks with 6th class teachers from relevant feeder schools. - (b) Currently one ASD class is allocated to the school.
+Numbers in the ASD class can vary but the maximum permitted is six.
+Placement in the ASD class is dependent on application by the parent followed by supporting evidence of the child's suitability from a psychologist/ psychiatrist.
+Detailed assessments of need as well as a clear letter of recommendation for an autism specific class are required before students are offered a place.
+Based on this identification process, school management will then request the NCSE to provide resources such as special needs assistants, specialised equipment, furniture, adequate accommodation, to enable the school to discharge its duty adequately.
+(If Appropriate)

-The ability of the school to respond to the educational needs of any student applying for admission is dependent on the NCSE/DES supplying the appropriate facilities and resources to allow the school to meet that need.
+The ability of the school to respond to the educational needs of any student applying for admission is dependent on the Department of Education & Skills supplying the appropriate facilities and resources to allow the school to meet that need.
 It may therefore be necessary for the Board of Management to defer enrolment of a student pending provision of appropriate resources by the NCSE.